AleksaMCode/Preferred-Network-List-Sniffer/CONTRIBUTING.md

-## Contributing
+Contributing Guidelines
+===

 Hello! 👋 Thank you for considering contributing to this project.
+[PNLS](https://github.com/AleksaMCode/Preferred-Network-List-Sniffer) is an open source project and there are many ways to contribute, from documentation improvements, submitting feature requests, pull requests with changes and improvements or bug reports.
+Don't use [Issues](https://github.com/AleksaMCode/Preferred-Network-List-Sniffer/issues) for support questions, for those you can start a [discussion](https://github.com/AleksaMCode/Preferred-Network-List-Sniffer/discussions).

 Contributions to this project are [released](https://docs.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license) to the public under the project's open source license.